pdufter/staticlama/README.md

 This repository contains code for the NAACL 2021 paper ["Static Embeddings as Efficient Knowledge Bases?"]().
 We investigate how static word embeddings can be used on a modified LAMA probe.

+This code contains functionality to answer knowledge intensive questions using basic similarity search with static embeddings or using typed querying in pretrained language models.

+With some modifications it can also be used for the standard LAMA probe.

 ## Embeddings

-The pretrained static embeddings are available [here]().
-The pretrained contextualized embeddings can be downloaded using [huggingface](https://huggingface.co/).
+The pretrained static embeddings will be published [here](http://cistern.cis.lmu.de/).
+The pretrained contextualized embeddings can be downloaded using
+[huggingface](https://huggingface.co/).

-## Reproduction
+## Running the code

 To reproduce our results: